CRC-FONDA/FORCE2NXF-Rangeland/docs/usage.md

 force-level1-csd -s "LT04,LT05,LE07" -d "19840101,20061231" -c 0,70 meta/ data/ queue.txt vector/aoi.gpkg
 ```

-Note that you need to pass a area-of-interest file, see the area of interest section [Area of interest](#aoi) for details.
+Note that you need to pass an area-of-interest file, see the area of interest section [Area of interest](#aoi) for details.

 The satellite imagery can be given to the pipeline using:

 ```bash
 --input '[path to imagery root]'
 ```

+The satellite imagery can also be provide as a tar archive.
+In this case it is mandatory to set `--input_tar` to true.
+Moreover, within the tar archive, the structure explained above has to be in place.
+In the example above `181036/` and `181035/` would need to be in the top level of the archive.

 ### Digital Elevation Model (DEM)